ahayashi/hclib-actor/doc/markdowns/tools/slurm.md

 When setting `cpu-bind=cores` and  `-c 1` with 4 PEs:

 `srun -n 4 -c 1 --cpu-bind=cores check-mpi.cray.pm`
-As a result, each PE will run on two logical core, but different PE may result in using same physical core.
+As a result, each PE will run on two logical core, but two different PE may run within one physical core
 ```
 Hello from rank 0, on nid004547. (core affinity = 0,128)
 Hello from rank 1, on nid004547. (core affinity = 1,129)